-N. Oregon Coast History Events Bring Startling Facts to Light, Live Seal
+N. Oregon Coast History Events Bring Startling Facts to Light and Life

 By Oregon Coast Beach Connection Staff

 (Cannon Beach, Oregon) – Two particularly engaging history talks are coming up on the north Oregon coast which are guaranteed to be riveting.
-One looks at a local iconic attraction and includes a live seal, while another takes you back over 100,000 years to some jaw-dropping finds.
+One looks at a local iconic attraction and its long history, while another takes you back over 100,000 years to some jaw-dropping finds.
 (Above: Seaside Aquarium in its early days, 1937).

 Just how early were the Americas settled by human beings?
 Archaeological work on this continent has been uncovering some controversial ideas on this in recent years, and one museum on the north Oregon coast will be looking at this more deeply.